Blog

 Imagine a bus where just one person can board at a time.
 How fast one can load the bus depends on how long it takes each person to board the bus, and how long it takes between people boarding.
 Space taken by people waiting to board the bus can also be a consideration when space is limited, such as inside a bus terminal.

 If there are only a few people waiting to board, no special organization is needed.
 They can cluster round the door, and as soon as one person boards, another can follow.
-If there are more than a few, it will be more efficient overall if they queue, as shown in the picture above, rather than cluster around the door.
-If there are many people to board the bus, it would be best to have barriers to organize the queue.
+But if there are more than a few, it will be more efficient overall if they queue, as shown in the picture above, rather than cluster around the door.
+If there are many more people wanting to board the bus, it would be best to have barriers to organize the queue.
 Barriers are especially important to keep queues organized if space is limited.

-Managing Critical Sections
+Access to Critical Sections

-Managing software critical sections is conceptually like people boarding a bus.
+Access to critical sections is conceptually like people boarding a bus.

 If there are many processes contending for access to a critical section, it makes sense for them to queue.
-As with people queuing for a bus, this can be a simple queue where the processes organize themselves into a queue, or a queue with barriers that requires the action of an external agent (e.g., someone to erect barriers).
+As with people queuing for a bus, this can be a simple queue where the processes organize themselves into a queue, or a queue with barriers that requires the action of an external agent (e.g., someone to erect the barriers).

-While this spin and queue approach is conceptually simple, the devil is in the details.
+While this spin-and-queue approach is conceptually simple, the devil is in the details.

 Implementing Critical Sections